nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

     ```

-    If Java is not installed on you computer, it fails to display the Java version.
-Then, you need to install Java (see below).
+    If Java is not installed on you computer, it will fail to display the Java version.
+In this case, install Java (see below).

-    If Java is installed but not included in the PATH, it fails to find the Java command.
-Then, you need to add `$JAVA_HOME/bin/` in your PATH (see [How do I set or change the PATH system variable?](http://www.java.com/en/download/help/path.xml)).
+    If Java is installed but not included in the PATH, it will fail to find the Java command.
+In that case, you need to add `$JAVA_HOME/bin/` to your PATH (see [How do I set or change the PATH system variable?](http://www.java.com/en/download/help/path.xml)).

 {{! /multiexcerpt}}